google/gnxi/gnoi_os/README.md

 * `-op activate` tells the target to boot into the specified OS version on next reboot.

-* `-op verify` verifies the version of the OS currenly running on the target.
+* `-op verify` verifies the version of the OS currently running on the target.

 ## Install